fiznool/mobile-backbone-boilerplate/readme.md

 ```
 .
 ├── app
+│   ├── core          // Core files, shared by the modules in the app live here.
+│   │   ├── style     // Core styles live here.
+│   │   └── libs.js   // Wrapper for JS libs for bootstrapping, see below for more details.
+│   ├── modules       // Each individual module lives in here.
+A module comprises an HTML template, styles and a JS controller.
-│   ├── _skeleton.js  // A bare-bones starting point for building your module.
+│   │   └── _skeleton.js  // A bare-bones starting point for building your JS module.
+│   ├── app.js        // App entry point, defines global router and sets up views.
+│   ├── app.scss      // Master stylesheet, responsible for importing module styles.
 │   ├── config.js     // RequireJS entry point.
-Sets up common paths and loads main.js.
+Sets up common paths and loads app.js.
-│   ├── main.js       // App entry point, defines global router and sets up views.
-│   ├── libs.js       // Wrapper for JS libs for bootstrapping, see below for more details.
-│   ├── modules       // All JS Backbone modules live here.
-│   └── styles        // Any LESS/SASS/Stylus files for each module live here.
-│   └── templates     // All HTML templates for Backbone modules live here.
 ├── assets
 │   ├── css
 │   ├── img